 TRANOÏ

 For 15 years, the Paris-based Tranoï trade show has stayed true to its key principles: seduction, discovery, surprise and disruption.
-Tranoï Women’s represents 550 exhibitors from every continent, covering a wide spectrum of categories from ready-to-wear to jewelry, footwear, leather goods, hats, scars, sunglasses, jackets and swimwear.
+Tranoï Women’s represents 550 exhibitors from every continent, covering a wide spectrum of categories from ready-to-wear to jewelry, footwear, leather goods, hats, scarves, sunglasses, jackets and swimwear.
 Tranoï Men’s was launched in 2005 to meet the growing demand for originality in the men’s fashion industry and today presents a selection of high-quality brands committed to innovation.
 The fair hosts fashion shows, artistic collaborations and corners displaying designers from particular countries (such as Korea).
 Tranoï has a growing international presence: in March 2019, for instance, it is travelling to an outpost in Shanghai (see our Events section for more detail).

 www.tranoi.com